rogerdahl/stm32-tm1637/README.md

 The `#define` statements in `stm32_tm1637.c` must be updated to match the actual port and pins to which the display is connected.

+The `_tm1637DelayUsec()` has not been tuned to delay for the actual number of microseconds provided in the argument.

 The driver takes a shortcut in that it does not read back or act on the status values returned by the display.
 This could be a problem for use cases in which the display is written to only rarely.